 Movebank is an online platform that helps researchers and wildlife managers worldwide manage, share, analyze and archive animal tracking and other animal-borne sensor data.
 Movebank is hosted by the Max Planck Institute of Animal Behavior in coordination with the North Carolina Museum of Natural Sciences, the Ohio State University and the University of Konstanz.
-Movebank partners with government agencies, universities and conservation organizations and is intended to serve as a global archive for animal movement and bio-logging data.
-Movebank has long-term (>20 years) funding through the Max Planck Society and the University of Konstanz and has been developed with support from other generous funders.
+Movebank partners with government agencies, universities and conservation organizations and is intended to serve as a global archive for animal movement and behavior.
+Movebank has long-term funding through the Max Planck Society and the University of Konstanz and has been developed with support from other generous funders.